-Rare Breeding BirdsIf you should be lucky enough to come across a rare breeding bird, please submit the record via our Local Recorder to the Rare Breeding Bird Panel.
-The founding objective of the Panel was ‘to collect in one place all information on rare breeding birds in the UK so that changes in status – both increases and decreases – can be monitored and so that essential information is not lost (as has happened in the past) through the deaths of individuals keeping such records ‘secret’.
+Rare Breeding BirdsIf you should be lucky enough to come across a rare breeding bird, please submit the record via our Local Recorder to the Rare Breeding Bird Panel (RBBP).
+A founding objective of the Panel is to collect all information on rare breeding birds in the UK so that changes in status, both increases and decreases, can be monitored.

 |

-SBRC and CBRP species listed below will only be accepted if a satisfactory written description or photograph is submitted.
+CBRP and SBRC (in bold) species listed below will only be accepted if a satisfactory written description and/or photograph is submitted.
 Under certain circumstances a written description may be required for a species not on this list, if requested by at least one member of the Panel.

 Black Brant